emerichunter/emerichunter.github.io/_drafts/pgbench-tools-II.md

 #### Type of SQL script
-The type of `sql` script also of much importance.
+The type of `sql` script is of much importance as well.
 Here is a list of what is available in the package&nbsp;:

 * __select__&nbsp;: Contains a transaction with a random SELECT on the PK.
 Perfect for replicas in Read-Only mode&nbsp;;
 * __insert__&nbsp;: INSERT of a random content&nbsp;;